 first positive viral diagnostic test: (click here for detailed information)

 2020-2021 Flu Season – How to Stay Healthy

 (click here for printable copy)

-A web site that offers epidemiological information for your area is: https://flunearyou.org/, if you are interested.
-It may be important to avoid areas where large numbers of people congregate when flu is prevalent.
-More information can be obtained at CDC.gov web site on what illnesses are prevalent around the world. .
+It is important to avoid places where large numbers of people congregate when flu is prevalent.
+More information can be obtained at CDC.gov web site.

 There is no Covid-19 vaccine available at the present time and this will probably not be ready for public use until it is tested.
 Prevention is key to protecting yourself and family.